cujarrett/learning-terraform/README.md

 ## Sentinel

-Sentinel is an embedded policy as code framework intgrated with the Hashicorp Enterprise products.
+Sentinel is an embedded policy as code framework integrated with the Hashicorp Enterprise products.

 Can be used for various use cases like: